10 Storyline 360 eLearning Templates for Better Efficiency!

-Articulate 360 gives you access to all library items including 2+ million images (photographic and illustrated characters), royalty-free assets (photos, icons, videos, illustrations, and vector graphics), and professionally designed customizable slide templates (colored themes) to create professional e-learning courses with ease.
-Also, the Articulate team constantly keeps updating new templates in the content library to inspire & engage learners and keep designs fresh and modern.
+Articulate 360 provides seamless access to a vast library featuring 2+ million images, royalty-free assets (photos, icons, videos, illustrations, and vector graphics), and customizable slide templates with professional themes for creating eLearning courses effortlessly.
+The content library is regularly updated with new templates to inspire and engage learners, ensuring fresh and modern designs.

 1. Welcome Layout